-When it comes to expenses, you also have to consider your mortgage, property taxes, homeowner and mortgage insurances, HOA fees, home inspection, utilities, moving expenses, renovations, and new appliances or furniture.
+When it comes to expenses, you also have to consider your mortgage, property taxes, homeowner and mortgage insurance, HOA fees, home inspection, utilities, moving expenses, renovations, and new appliances or furniture.
 Your agent can give you a more detailed list and a ballpark figure so you can better prepare for these costs and not be blindsided after you’ve signed the contract.

-Experienced real estate agents are well connected.
+Experienced real estate agents are well-connected.
 They can point you to other local real estate professionals and have access to a network of professionals you will need as you go through the buying process.

 Whether you need a home inspector, handyman, real estate attorney, or movers, you can ask your real estate agent for recommendations.

-Asking your real estate agent whether they would buy this house given the opportunity is an important indicator if a property is worth buying.
+Asking your real estate agent whether they would buy this house given the opportunity is an important indicator that a property is worth buying.
 If your agent has any doubts about a particular home, you may consider that as a red flag.
 If your agent has reservations, ask them about it.
 Their answer to this question may help you dodge a potential problem.

 Overview of the Minnesota real estate market